close

 «Father Zingg»

-The position of caretaker remained in the same family from 1899 to 1941, for 42 years: Joseph Zingg, father and son.
-In addition to his caretaking activities, father Zingg was also involved in book sales: He imported textbooks from Germany at favourable exchange rates and sold them directly to the students.
-In 1918, he pointed out to President Schulze that Zingg's work on economics was being offered at a price of Fr.
-4.90, while the bookshop had to charge Fr.
+The role of caretaker remained within the same family for an impressive 42-year stretch, spanning from 1899 to 1941, with both Joseph Zingg senior and junior taking on the responsibility.
+Beyond his caretaking duties, the elder Zingg was actively involved in book sales.
+He imported textbooks from Germany at favourable exchange rates and offered them directly to students, to the great displeasure of the local book store owner.
+In 1918, the owner of the book store drew President Schulze's attention that Zingg offered Schulze's book on economics at the priced of Fr.
+4.90, while the bookstore had to charge Fr.
 5.45.
-He asked him to "work towards this.
-He asked him "to work towards making this book sale sister again.
-Joseph Zingg Junior was a policeman before he was employed at the HSG.
-In 1911, the school board elected him as 2nd Pedell of the commercial college and as a helper of the yarn control station connected with the institution.
-After the death of his father in 1921, he became a caretaker.
-He died of cardiac paralysis on 16 January 1941, in the middle of his work.
+He requested the president that he 'make efforts towards putting an end to these book selling activities'.
+Joseph Zingg Junior had initially worked as a policeman before joining HSG.
+In 1911, he was elected as the 2nd caretaker of the school and as a helper of the affiliated yarn control station.
+Following his father's passing in 1921, he assumed the position of caretaker at HSG.
+Tragically, he suffered a fatal cardiac arrest on 16 January 1941, in the midst of his duties.

 «Internierten-Hochschullager»